LangLangBart/boonGUI/README.md

 * Launch 0 A.D., click `Settings` and `Mod Selection`.
 * Double-click `boonGUI`, click `Save Configuration` and `Start Mods`.

+Note: Arch and Manjaro Linux users may skip the steps above and install the [boongui package from the AUR](https://aur.archlinux.org/packages/0ad-boongui/).

 ## Compatibility
 Compatible with 0 A.D.
 Alpha 25